 Subarea Plans.
 Subarea plans provide the detailed plans for land use by geographic sub-area of the county to address the unique features and needs of distinct areas.
 A high level of participation by area residents and property owners is sought in the preparation of these plans.
 Area residents worked with County staff or with other assistants to prepare draft plans or alternatives for presentation to the Thurston County Planning Commission.

-Subarea plans that were adopted in the 1970's and early 1980's no longer govern land uses, but provide important historical perspectives for future planning efforts.
+Subarea plans that were adopted in the 1970's and early 1980's no longer govern land uses but provide important historical perspectives for future planning efforts.
 "Retired" subarea plans are listed under section I(1), below.
 The county's three subarea plans currently in effect are described below.

 Nisqually Subarea Plan

 In November 1989, the Thurston County Board of Commissioners rezoned that portion of Thurston County lying east of the northern county Urban Growth Boundary and north of Fort Lewis.
 This 14 square-mile area is referred to as the Nisqually Planning Area.
 Over the next two years, the seven-person Nisqually Planning Committee completed a draft land use and zoning plan for this area.
 The vision of this plan contained four major points: (1) Save the agricultural land; (2) protect the wooded hillside; (3) provide for some property owner compensation; and (4) preserve the existing rural character.
-The Plan contained a unique Nisqually Agriculture Zoning District which incorporated a number of flexible options, which included clustered development, transfer of development rights and purchase of development rights.
+The Plan contained a unique Nisqually Agriculture Zoning District which incorporated a number of flexible options, which included clustered development, transfer of development rights, and purchase of development rights.
 Provisions for limited development and a significant buffer were incorporated in a Nisqually Hillside Overlay District.
-The hillside Plan and the companion zoning regulations were adopted in late 1992.
+The hillside plan and the companion zoning regulations were adopted in late 1992.
 This plan is periodically updated.

 Rochester Subarea Plan

 The current Rochester Subarea Plan covers a portion of Southwest Thurston County near the Grand Mound Urban Growth Area, which has its own subarea plan.
-The current plan was prepared with the contributions of citizens in the area through a series of community meetings.
-The plan segregates land uses, such as industrial, commercial and residential, that were previously allowed under an earlier version of the plan, and it reduced residential density in some areas.
+The current plan was prepared with the contributions of the local community through a series of community meetings.
+The plan segregates land uses, such as industrial, commercial, and residential, that were previously allowed under an earlier version of the plan, and it reduced residential density in some areas.
+This plan was last updated in 2020.

 Grand Mound Subarea Plan

 The Grand Mound area is roughly 1,000 acres around the I-5/ State Route 12 interchange in Southwest Thurston County.
 Sewer and water facilities have been planned for the Grand Mound area since the eighties.
 Under the Washington State Growth Management Act, such facilities and services are appropriate primarily in urban areas.
 The community supported the creation of an urban growth area for Grand Mound, consistent with the earlier expectations for intensive, urban development in the area.
 Community involvement in the plan took place through a series of community meetings beginning in 1995.
-The plan segregates commercial, industrial and residential areas, and requires minimum densities to ensure that public services are provided in efficiently.
-(Resolution No. 12108, 12/20/99)
+The plan segregates commercial, industrial, and residential areas, and requires minimum densities to ensure that public services are provided efficiently.
+This plan was last updated in 2023.

+The Nisqually, Rochester, and Grand Mound Subarea Plans can be found on the county’s website as part of the Comprehensive Plan.

 1986 Boston Harbor Wastewater Facilities Plan